 Dyspareunia is recurrent or persistent genital pain experienced just before, during, or after sexual intercourse.
 Although this condition can occur in both men and women, it is more common in women.

-The cause is believed to be related to physical factors at least 75%-80% of the time.
+The cause is believed to be related to physical factors.

-Some pain occurs during vaginal entry but decreases over time.
-This is often caused by not having enough lubrication due to a lack of sexual arousal and stimulation.
-It can also be due to some medications.
-Antihistamines can cause dryness.
+Some pain occurs during vaginal entry, but decreases over time.
+This is often caused by not having enough lubrication because of a lack of sexual arousal and stimulation.
+It can also be caused by dehydration, or as a side effect of some medications, such as antihistamines.
 Frequent douching can also cause problems.

 The cause of dyspareunia may also be related to psychological factors, although this is less common.
 Some examples include:

 These factors may lead to a condition called vaginismus.
 This is painful and involuntary contractions of vaginal muscles.
 It is usually a response to past sexual trauma or other painful circumstances, but it can also be the result of chronic irritation from a physical cause.

 The most common causes of pain in men are: